blacklightpy/vaultofknowledge/Chromaticity.md

 [[Colourfulness]] is alternatively called saturation, chroma, intensity or [[Excitation Purity]].

+Simply put, while [[colour space|colour spaces]] are 3D, chromaticity is their 2D representation.

 Quantitatively, the the white point of an illuminant or a display is a neutral reference characterized by chromaticity, and all other chromaticities may be defined in relation to this reference using polar coordinates.
 The hue is the angular component and [[Excitation Purity|purity]] is the radial component.

 # Coordinate Systems